theodorosploumis/drupal-contract/README.md

 - Cost ($/hr) for tasks not included on the maintenance contract
 - Contract duration 6/12 months

+## Maintenance plan

+Here is a proposed maintenance plan for Drupal websites.
+Some tasks may not refer to technical maintenance but keep here for reference (eg the SEO or PageSpeed optiomizations).

+- Once a month on the first Wednesday of the month - update of the minor version of Drupal with fixed bugs.
+It may happen more often, it depends on the severity of the bugs.
+- Once a month on the 3rd Wednesday of the month - check security releases in modules supported by the Drupal Community.
+- Once a month and every time within 2 days after deployment - track errors through Google Analytics or dblog.
+- Once in 3 months - SEO.
+- Once in 6 months - check compliance with the principles of accessibility.
+- Once in 6 months - Google PageSpeed Insights optimization.
+- Once in 6 months - update the Drupal minor version.
+- Once in 6 months - refactor front end.
+- Once a year - update PHP.
+- Two weeks before the certificate expires, renew the SSL certificate (automatically or manually).
+- Every time the site is updated - check custom code and check the functionality of  the site.
+- Every time the site is updated add the new values (eg Drupal and php version) on the internal Drupal Support Sheet file.
+- Once a year update the Support Contract between your company and the customer (eg add/remove tasks, alter pricing etc)

 ## Drupal Maintanance offer example